TimotheePremat/Comparalem_v2_SIDF25/README.md

 Comparalem is an R script intended for the study of binary linguistic variation in big, diachronic corpora.

 The first version of Comparalem has been developped by Timothée Premat for his PhD thesis.
 This is version 2 alpha.
-It is deposited here in link to the following talk:
+It is deposited here in relation to the following talk:

 > Premat, Timothée (2025).
 "L'élision de JO dans le NCA".
 Talk at the congress SIDF 25, Grenoble, 21 May 2025.